withastro/roadmap/proposals/0000-markdown-content-redesign.md

 1. Not well documented outside of being an advanced Vite API
 2. unneccesarily complex (ex: when do I use `import.meta.glob` vs. `import.meta.globEager()`.
 Also, what is `import.meta` anyhow?)

-Based on feedback from the community in this RFC, I realized that we could keep the idea of a helper while still fixing some of the problems that plagued the current `Astro.fetchContent()` API.
+Based on feedback from the community, I revised this RFC and realized that we could keep the idea of a helper while still fixing some of the problems that plagued the current `Astro.fetchContent()` API.
 This new `Astro.glob()` has the following benefits over `Astro.fetchContent()`:

 1. Not just for Markdown, this is a generalized wrapper around `import.meta.globEager()` for basic usage
 2. Easy to understand the connection to `import.meta.glob()`, if your use-case needs that more flexible API